 - Click the Click to Upload button and select your CSV.

-By default, imported Risks will fall under the Custom category in your Risk Register.
-See the Viewing and Editing Risks section of this article if you'd like to change a Risk's category.
+Note: Imported risks will fall under the Custom category in your risk register.
+If you'd like to change a risk's category, see the Viewing and Editing Risks section of this article.

 Create Individual Risks